 Join us to celebrate the 50th anniversary of one of America’s greatest Jewish films, Hester Street.
 Joan Micklin Silver’s 1975 debut feature changed the face of Jewish American cinema and forged a path for women in the movie industry.
 Dr Julia Wagner, a lecturer and writer specialising in Jewish-interest film and television, and author of the recent BFI Classics book Hester Street, explores how this trailblazing Yiddish feminist film defied expectations and became an international hit that still delights decades later.
 All those who register will receive a discount code for the book.
 Read more about the making of Hester Street in the Winter 2026 issue of JR.

-Please register below to receive the Zoom link, which will be sent out a few days before the event.*
+Please register below to receive the Zoom link, which will be sent out at 3pm on the day of the event.
+(We would appreciate it if you double check you have entered the correct spelling of your email address.)

 Pictured: Steven Keats, Carol Kane and Paul Freedman in Hester Street © Alamy